 4 Scheme of Delegation to Officers

-The Scheme of Delegation to Officers, which can be found at Appendix A, has been reviewed and no amendments are proposed.
+The Scheme of Delegation to Officers, which can be found at Appendix A, has been reviewed and the following change is proposed.
+Any additions proposed are shown in bold italic type and proposed deletions are struck through.